Walking On The Moon

 Give an account of being on the moon, when Scott was really there?
 (P.U.96)

-From the orbit they saw lovely and charming scenes.
-During night the moon looked bright in the light reflected by the earth.
+From the orbit, they saw lovely and charming scenes.
+During the night the moon looked bright in the light reflected by the earth.
 Stars looked like icy fires.
-Distant part of the moon appeared like a black arc.
+The distant part of the moon appeared like a black arc.
 The scene of the rising sun was very appealing.
 The rays of the sun were falling on the horizon of the moon.
 The sun steadily rose up.
 Its light entered their spaceship.
-Mountains, craters, ditches and plains on the surface of the moon looked very bright in the sunlight.
+Mountains, craters, ditches, and plains on the surface of the moon looked very bright in the sunlight.
 The moonscape presented a beautiful view in the early morning.
-Everything there was of milk-chocolate colour.
+Everything there was of milk-chocolate color.
 The hills and craters had long shadows.

 Or What sights not previously experienced by human beings does he describe, and how does he?

 Dr. Scott and his companions when entered the lunar orbit, saw a very beautiful sight never experienced by any human being before.

 They saw our earth shining over the moon.
 The mountains and the creator’s rims were clearly seen in that light.
 Before them and above them, the stars were shining, and below them lay the moon.
 Then the moment of sunrise approached.
 The sunlight flooded into the space-shop and dazzled their eyes.
 At last, they came down on the surface of the moon and experienced more sights.